lutzke/programming-notes/javascript.md

   * **fulfilled**
     * operation has completed successfully
     * promise now has a **resolved value**
-      * e.g. maybe a JSON object
+      * e.g. maybe an object made from parsed JSON
   * **rejected**
     * the operation has failed
     * there is a reason for the failure